scriby/browser-harness/README.md

   before(function(done){
     //Tell the browser harness to listen for connections on port 4500 harness.listen(4500, function(){
-      //This event is fired when a browser makes a connection and is ready to run tests harness.events.once('ready', function(_driver){
+      //This event is fired when a browser makes a connection and is ready harness.events.once('ready', function(_driver){
         driver = _driver;
           done();
       });

-      //The harness.Browser class can be used to spawn browser instances on this machine
+      //The harness.Browser class can be used to spawn browser instances
       //Here, we're using default settings for Chrome testBrowser = new harness.Browser({ type: 'chrome' });

-      //Tell the browser to open the harness page, which will connect it to the harness server
+      //Tell the browser to open the harness page
-      //By default, the test will connect to localhost:4500
+      //By default, the test will connect to the harness server at localhost:4500
-      //Pass host=address on the query string to change the address of the harness server testBrowser.open('http://localhost:8000/harness.html');
+      //Pass host=address on the query string to change the address testBrowser.open('http://localhost:8000/harness.html');
     });
   });